 Taste is usually the least of concerns when choosing weed strains, but as more people turn to vaporizers, which allow the strain’s flavor to linger, and more patients rely on medical marijuana to get through the day, taste is slowly making its way to the top of the priority list.

-If you'd rather not smoke something that tastes like gasoline or a skunk, continue reading the marijuana strain guide below.
+If you’d rather not smoke something that tastes like gasoline or a skunk, continue reading below to find out which marijuana strain is best.